richox/libzling/README.md

 Build & Install
 ===============

-You can build zling automatically by cmake with the following command:
+You can build and install zling automatically by cmake with the following command:

-    cmake . -DCMAKE_INSTALL_PREFIX=/path/to/install
+    cmake . -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/path/to/install
     make
     make install